MartinRoth/fortranClustering/README.md

 # fortranClustering

-Provides an example of how to use FORTRAN code within R.
+This package provides an example of how to use FORTRAN code within R.
 As example a 2D clustering routine is chosen, where the performance boost by using FORTRAN becomes obvious (although R is not really optimized).